cdapio/cdap/docs/loom-docs/source/guide/user/index.rst

 The User Home Screen
 ====================
+Login to the Loom UI using your user credentials at ``http://<loom-host>:8100/``.
-The user home screen shows a list of all clusters provisioned by a user.
-It displays basic information for each cluster owned by the user, such as current clusters, clusters under construction, and deleted clusters.
+This will take you to the user home screen, which shows a list of all clusters provisioned by a user.
+This page displays basic information for each cluster owned by the user, such as current clusters, clusters under construction, and deleted clusters.
 Active and deleted clusters, however, are shown separately in this interface.
 Clicking on each of these items launches a separate screen with individual cluster description and detailed cluster information.